Zinbo/software-dev-repository/content/posts/ComputerScience/index.md

 Union?
 - Simlar to a record, but each field has the same offset and all overlap
 - You can only use one field at a time.

-How does a CPU work?
-- Two main components, Control Unit and Arithmetric and logical unit.
-- CU: Uses a special register, the instruction pointer, that holds the address of an instructions numerical code (opcode).
-Fetches the opcode from meory and places it in instruction decoding register for execution.
-After execution the CU increments the instruction pointer and fetches the next instruction.
-- ALU: Consists of logic gates to perform arithmetic operations.
-CPU has registers to store the data of output.
-Instructions are hardwired inside the CPU.

-What is instruction pipelining?
-Parallelisation in instruction execution
-The stages of execution are: fetch, decode, execute.
-When one instruction is in decode phase the CPU can fetch another.
-CPU execute instructions which are not dependent and is different order.

-Memory Expense?
-Registers > L1 Cache > L2 Cache > main memory > NUMA > virtual memory > file storage
-NUMA = things like memory on video display card.
-THe whole point of having a memory hierarchy is to enable us to take advantage of the principles of spatial locality of reference and temporality of reference.

-What is virtual memory?
-Gives each process its own 32 bit address space. $1000 in one program is physically different from address $1000 in a different program.
-CPU maps virtual addrresses used by programs to different physical address.
-It does this by paging.

-What is paging?
-Break up memory into blocks of bytes called pages.
-Use a look up table to map the HO bits of a virtual address to the HO of the physical address, and LO bits as an index into that page.
-You can move unused pages to disk.

-When does thrashing occur?
-- Insufficient memory at a given level in the memory hierarchy to properly contain the program working sets of cache lines or pages.
-- A program that does not exhibit locality of refernece

-What are machine data types?
-All data in computers based on digital electronics is represented as bits (alternatives 0 and 1) on the lowest level.
-The smallest addressable unit of data is usually a group of bits called a byte (usually an octet, which is 8 bits).
-The unit processed by machine code instructions is called a word (as of 2011, typically 32 or 64 bits).
-Most instructions interpret the word as a binary number, such that a 32-bit word can represent unsigned integer values from 0 to {\displaystyle 2^{32}-1}2^{{32}}-1 or signed integer values from {\displaystyle -2^{31}}-2^{{31}} to {\displaystyle 2^{31}-1}2^{{31}}-1.
-Because of two's complement, the machine language and machine doesn't need to distinguish between these unsigned and signed data types for the most part.